 The Household Support Fund is a government scheme to help ease the financial pressure from the rising cost of living.

-The funding is limited, so we will only accept applications from people who have not previously received a grant from the Household Support Fund.
+The funding is limited, so we only accept applications from people who have not previously received a grant from the Household Support Fund.

-Please apply quickly as the funding will close when all the monies have been allocated.
+The funding will close when all the monies have been allocated.

 Who can apply?